 - Full of pumpkin pie spices, like cinnamon, ginger, and nutmeg

-My spiced pumpkin cookies are easy to make because the batter comes together quickly and doesn't need to chill before baking.
+My Soft Pumpkin Cookies are a cinch to make: the batter comes together quickly and doesn't need to chill before baking.
 The recipe makes a good heap of cookies too, so you'll have some for yourself and plenty to share with friends, bring to cookie exchanges, or set out at parties.

-You'll also love this recipe because the cookies turn out sooo soft and full of sweet, pumpkin spice flavors.
+You'll also love this easy, iced pumpkin cookie recipe because the cookies turn out sooo soft and full of sweet, pumpkin spice flavors.
 The cinnamon glaze on top looks pretty and, of course, is a delicious finish to the cookies.

-These are drop cookies made with common baking ingredients and easy-to-find pumpkin puree, which is stocked in the baking aisle from makers like Libby's. (affiliate link)
+These are pumpkin drop cookies made with common baking ingredients and easy-to-find canned pumpkin purée, which is stocked in the baking aisle, from brands like Libby's.

-🔪 How to make Easy Iced Pumpkin Spice Cookies
+🔪 How to make iced Soft Pumpkin Cookies

 Ingredients: